 Either way, the service has one major restriction: You’re only allowed to watch on your phone.
 To watch NFL Redzone on a tablet, computer, or TV, you’ll need to sign up as part of a pay-TV package.
 Fortunately for cord-cutters, you can get it as part of several TV streaming services.

-The sign-up process is also needlessly complicated, even if you’re okay with mobile-only access.
+The sign-up process is also a bit hidden, even if you’re okay with mobile-only access.

 How to sign up for NFL Redzone streaming

 Start by downloading the free NFL app for iPhone or Android.
 If the NFL Redzone telecast is already in progress, you should be able to hit the “Redzone” button on the main screen and follow the sign-up process from there.

 Outside of gameday, finding the NFL Redzone sign-up page is trickier:

 - On the top-right corner of the next screen, press the profile icon.

 - Look under the “Subscriptions” heading on the next page for the NFL Redzone option, and then select “Access.”

 - Hit the “Purchase for $34.99 per year” option on the next screen and follow the sign-up process.
 If you’re already getting Redzone as part of a pay-TV package, you can instead select “Sign in to TV provider” to watch at no extra charge.

 As of this writing, the NFL's iPhone app shows a price of $35 per month, rather than $35 per year.
 This appears to be a typo; if you select the purchase option, Apple's own in-app purchase dialog will indicate the correct price of $35 per year.